Where is Jody Morris now?

 Shortly after the end of the 2017/18 season, Morris left Chelsea to join former team-mate Frank Lampard at Derby County in his current role as assistant manager.

-In an eventful first season, their Derby County side finished in sixth position in league securing a place in the play-off semi-finals.
+In an eventful first season, their young Rams side finished in sixth position in league securing a place in the play-off semi-finals.

 Beating Leeds United 3-4 on aggregate in two tense games to reach the final, Lampard’s Derby side lost 2-1 to winners Aston Villa who had his former team-mate John Terry as assistant manager.